emdashcodes/prompt-link/README.md

-# VS Code MCP Prompts Extension
+# PromptLink - MCP Prompt Integration for VS Code

-This extension adds support for Model Context Protocol (MCP) prompts to VS Code, enabling you to use MCP prompts with AI tools like Cursor and RooCode.
-It acts as a bridge, allowing these tools to work with MCP prompts even though they don't natively support them.
-The extension provides a seamless way to insert structured prompts into your AI-assisted development workflow.
+This extension adds support for [Model Context Protocol (MCP) prompts](https://modelcontextprotocol.io/docs/concepts/prompts) to VS Code, enabling you to use MCP prompts with AI tools like Cursor, RooCode, and GitHub Copilot.
+It acts as a bridge, allowing you to easily use MCP prompts in them even though they don't natively support them.

 ## Features

 - Support for multiple MCP servers
 - Direct integration with RooCode, Cursor, and GitHub Copilot
+- Fallback to clipboard for everything else
 - Automatic polling for prompt updates
 - Configurable keyboard shortcuts